jonhyman/listerine/README.md

 Listerine is a simple functional monitoring framework that allows you to quickly create script monitors which alert you when they fail.

-Listerine is not a process monitoring framework like [God](http://godrb.com).
+Listerine is not a process monitoring framework like [God](http://godrb.com) but instead intended for functional test application monitoring.

 This project was largely created as a self-service for Appboy because other monitoring solutions such as CloudKick are too expensive for what amounts to a script running on a cron schedule.

+You could use Listerine to:

+* Ensure that your caching layer is functioning properly
+* Make sure that you have X available Resque workers
+* Check that your hosted database is online (e.g., if you use MongoHQ or RedisToGo)
+* POST to your API and verify return values

 Installation
 ------------

 1. Install the gem

     gem install listerine

 2. Write a Listerine monitor script
 3. Setup a cron job to run the monitor script on some regular interval

     # Run the monitor script every 2 minutes
     $ crontab -e
     */2 * * * * /path/to/monitor/file.rb